EKPHRASTACY: Artists Talk + Poets Respond

 CITY OF CLEVELAND HEIGHTS POET LAUREATE

 In 2005, Heights Arts and the City of Cleveland Heights named its first Poet Laureate to create programs that infuse poetry into community life.
 Collaborations have included the lively Haiku Death Match, Twitter poetry project (PoetTweet), community workshops, and our ongoing Ekphrastacy series.
-The eighth and current Cleveland Heights Poet Laureate serves for a 24 month period, beginning April, 2016, and concluding at the end of March, 2018.
+The ninth and current Cleveland Heights Poet Laureate serves for a 24 month period, beginning April, 2018, and concluding at the end of March, 2020.

 2009-2011 Gail Bellamy